Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Preliminaries

-Let $L$ be an even lattice of signature $(2,2)$.
+Let $L$ be an even lattice of signature $(2,n)$.
 We set $V = L \otimes_\Z \Q$.
 Let $\Gamma \subset \OO^+(V)$ be a subgroup commensurable with $\SO^+(L)$.
 It is well-known that the quotient $\Gamma \backslash \mathcal{H}$ is a quasi-projective variety which is compact if and only if $V$ is anisotropic.

-We briefly sketch how to compactify the quotient in the case that $V$ contains a two-dimensional isotropic subspace using the Satake-Baily-Borel compactification.
+We briefly sketch how to compactify the quotient in the case where $V$ contains a two-dimensional isotropic subspace using the Satake-Baily-Borel compactification.
 To this end, we consider the boundary of $\mathcal{H}$ in $\mathcal{N}$.
-For a real isotropic vector $v \in V_\R$, the point $[v] \in \PP(V_\C)$ is in the boundary of $\mathcal{H}$ and we call $\{[v]\}$ a zero-dimensional boundary component or special boundary point.
-For a two-dimensional isotropic subspace $F$ of $V$, we call the set of all non-special boundary points which can be represented by elements of $F \otimes \C$ the one-dimensional boundary component associated to $F$.
+For a real isotropic vector $Z \in V_\R$, the point $[v] \in \PP(V_\C)$ is in the boundary of $\mathcal{H}$ and we call $\{[v]\}$ a zero-dimensional boundary component or special boundary point.
+For a two-dimensional isotropic subspace $F$ of $V$, we call the set of all non-special boundary points which can be represented by elements of $F \otimes \C$ the one-dimensional boundary component associated with $F$.
 Then the boundary of $\mathcal{H}$ is the disjoint union of the boundary components and the set of boundary components is in bijection to the set of non-zero isotropic subspaces of $V_\R$.
-We call a boundary component rational if it is defined over $\Q$.
+We call a boundary component \emph{rational} if it is defined over $\Q$.
 We refer to rational zero-dimensional boundary components as \emph{cusps}.
 The one-dimensional boundary components are biholomorphic to $\HH$.
-In the case of signature $(2,2)$ the cusps of $\HH^2$ are points in $\PP^1(\Q)^2$ and the one-dimensional rational boundary components are of the form $\{ a\} \times \HH$ or $\HH \times \{ a\}$ for $a \in \PP^1(\Q)$.
+We denote the union of $\mathcal{H}$ with all rational boundary components by $\mathcal{H}^*$.
+We equip $\mathcal{H}^*$ with the Satake-Bailey-Borel topology.
+Then the quotient $ X(\Gamma) = \Gamma \backslash \mathcal{H^*}$ is compact and $X(\Gamma)$ carries the structure of a projective variety which contains $\Gamma \backslash \mathcal{H}$ as an open subvariety.
+In the case of signature $(2,2)$ the rational cusps of $\mathcal{H} \cong \HH \times \HH$ are points in $\PP^1(\Q)\times \PP^1(\Q)$ and the one-dimensional rational boundary components are of the form $\{ a\} \times \HH$ or $\HH \times \{ a\}$ for $a \in \PP^1(\Q)$.